 Where To Stay In Los Mochis

-We don’t usually recommended a lot of accommodation but will make an exception for Los Mochis because it was so great.
-The hosts really look after us, made us hot chocolate when we arrived, cooked breakfast and snacks for us, practised Spanish with us, gave us lost of helpful information about Los Mochis and the Copper Canyon and were generally just awesome.
+The hosts really look after us.
+They made us hot chocolate when we arrived, cooked breakfast and snacks for us, practised Spanish with us, gave us lots of helpful information about Los Mochis and the Copper Canyon and were generally just awesome.

 Copper Canyon Train Ride